-As of December 31, 2019, the transaction price includes the upfront payment, research reimbursement revenue, and milestones earned to date, which are allocated in their entirety to the single performance obligation.
-We earned and recognized two clinical milestones for \$8.0 million during the year ended December 31, 2019.
+We earned and recognized four clinical milestones totaling \$60.0 million during the year ended December 31, 2021.
 No other future clinical or regulatory milestones have been included in the transaction price, as all milestone amounts were subject to the revenue constraint.
-As part of the constraint evaluation, we considered numerous factors including the fact that the receipt of milestones is outside of our control and contingent upon success in future clinical trials, an outcome that is difficult to predict, and the licensees' efforts.
-Any consideration related to sales-based milestones, including royalties, will be recognized when the related sales occur as they were determined to relate predominantly to the IP license granted to TESARO and therefore have also been excluded from the transaction price.
+As part of the constraint evaluation, we considered numerous factors including the fact that the receipt of milestones is outside of our control and contingent upon success in future clinical trials, an outcome that is difficult to predict, and GSK's efforts.
+Any consideration related to sales-based milestones, including royalties, will be recognized when the related sales occur as they were determined to relate predominantly to the intellectual property license granted to GSK and therefore have also been excluded from the transaction price.
 We will re-evaluate the variable transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

-Milestones recognized through December 31, 2019 under the TESARO Agreement are as follows:
+Milestones recognized through December 31, 2021 under the GSK Agreement are as follows:

--PD-1 Oostarlimab) Anti-TIM-3 (TSR022) LAG-3 R033) Milestone Event Quarter Amount Recognized Amount Quarter Recognized Amount Quarter Recognized Initiated in vivo toxicology studies using good laboratory practices (GLPs) \$1.0M Q2'15 \$1.0M Q4'15 \$1.0M Q3'16 IND clearance from the FDA \$4.0M Q1'16 \$4.0M Q2'16 \$4.0M Q2'17 Phase 2 clinical trial initiation \$3.0M Q2'17 \$3.0M Q4'17 \$3.0M Q4'19 Phase 3 clinical trial initiation - first indication \$5.0M Q3'18 Phase 3 clinical trial initiation - second indication \$5.0M Q2'19
+Anti-PD-1 (JEMPERLI/Dostarlimab) Anti-TIM-3 (GSK4069889A/Cobolimab) LAG-3 0974386) Milestone Event Amount Quarter Recognized Amount Quarter Recognized Amount Quarter Recognized Initiated in vivo toxicology studies using good laboratory practices (GLPs) \$1.0M Q2'15 \$1.0M Q4'15 \$1.0M Q3'16 IND clearance from the FDA \$4.0M Q1'16 \$4.0M Q2'16 \$4.0M Q2'17 Phase 2 clinical trial initiation \$3.0M Q2'17 \$3.0M Q4'17 \$3.0M Q4'19 Phase 3 clinical trial initiation - first indication \$5.0M Q3'18 Phase 3 clinical trial initiation - second indication \$5.0M Q2'19 Filing of the first BLA (1) - first indication \$10.0M Q1'20 Filing of the first MAA (2) - first indication \$5.0M Q1'20 Filing of the first BLA - second indication \$10.0M Q1'21 First BLA approval - first indication \$20.0M Q2'21 First MAA approval - first indication \$10.0M Q2'21 First BLA approval - second indication \$20.0M Q3'21